 Boston Bruins Seating Chart

 - Loge Level – When you go to a Bruins hockey game and are against the glass in row 1, these are obviously the best seats in the house.
 However, unless you are sitting in row 1, I would not pay a premium to sit in rows 2-7.
 Instead, the elevation of your seats will be your friend and will allow you to see and enjoy the game more fully.
 I will note that sitting at or around center ice does have its perks as well.

 For Boston Bruins games I think the best seats are the old club seats, which are now part of the lodge.
 Also, for a few bucks less you can get seats in the first few rows of the balcony, and those have almost as good of a view as the loge seats.

-- Seat Numbers – Low seat numbers are on right hand side of the section and high seat numbers are on the left hand side, said differently the low seat number will always be next to the section with the lower section number.
-For example seat #1 in section 12 will be on the aisle next to section 11 and seat number 1 in section 11 will be adjacent to section 10.
+- Seat Numbers – Low seat numbers are on the right-hand side of the section and high seat numbers are on the left-hand side, said differently the low seat number will always be next to the section with the lower section number.
+For example, seat #1 in section 12 will be on the aisle next to section 11 and seat number 1 in section 11 will be adjacent to section 10.

 - Bruins shoot twice – On the side where sections 3 to 10 are.

 (hover over any section below for a row breakdown)

 TD Garden Premium Seats / Suites

 - Club Seating – Club Seats provides you the best view of any suite.
 Plus the seats have more room and there is a wait staff to order your food and drinks.
 Club seats also give you access to the Banners Harbor View restaurant and Premium Club Bistro.